Maleehak/Fetch-and-store-Github-repositories-details-in-excel/README.md

-# Fetch and store Github repositories details in excel
+# Github commits details in excel

 ##### Dependencies
 - EPPlus : To perform CRUD in Excel from c#